Does Benedict College have a good student to faculty ratio?

-The student to faculty ratio, as well as the number of full-time vs. part-time instructors, can give you an idea of how much attention you'll receive as an individual student at Benedict College.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Benedict College.

 Worse Than Average Student to Faculty Ratio